bioluminesceme/UnderCurrent/ANDROID_SETUP.md

 ### Connection to backend fails
 - Check your phone is on same WiFi as computer
-- Verify backend is running: http://YOUR_IP:4777/docs
+- Verify backend is running: https://YOUR_IP:4777/docs (accept self-signed certificate warning)
 - Check firewall isn't blocking port 4777
 - For Windows: Allow Python through Windows Firewall